Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Dallas' games this season have finished above this matchup's total of 5.5 goals 45 times.
+- Dallas' 90 matches this season have finished above this game's total of 5.5 goals 45 times.

-- The Stars are 18-6 this season when listed as a moneyline favorite.
+- The Stars have been victorious in 18 of their 24 games when they were listed as a moneyline favorite this season (75.0%).

-- This season the Kraken have eight wins in the 21 games in which they've been an underdog.

-- Seattle has gone 8-6 when oddsmakers have made them underdogs of +120 or longer on the moneyline.
+- Seattle is 8-6 when bookmakers have made them underdogs of +120 or longer on the moneyline.

 Stars Player Props